rszimm/sprinklers_pi/README.md

 ### Wunderground
 Wunderground setup requires you to have previously created an API Key, and for them to have not shut it down yet (As of 2019/03/15 it's no longer working for me).

-Uncomment `#define WEATHER_WUNDERGROUND` in settings.h before building.
+Uncomment `#define WEATHER_WUNDERGROUND` in config.h before building.

 ### Testing Weather Data
 You can click on Advanced -> Weather Provider Diagnostics to verify your setup is working.